Business advice - common questions

 - What is the Coronavirus Job Retention Scheme?

-The Coronavirus Job Retention Scheme is a scheme where employers can apply for a grant to cover 80% of usual monthly salary costs of furloughed employees.
+The Coronavirus Job Retention Scheme is a scheme where employers can apply for a grant to cover a proportion of usual monthly salary costs of furloughed employees.
 Furloughed employees are employees who are still employed but are not currently working.

 The grant, which does not need to be repaid, will be a maximum of £2,500 a month per employee, plus the associated Employer National Insurance contributions and minimum automatic enrolment employer pension contributions on that salary.
 Fees, commissions and bonuses are not included.